zcericola/node-auth-mini/README.md

 ### Summary

-In this step, we'll open a browser and see if we can login to our Auth0 client.
+In this step, we'll open a browser and see if we can log in to our Auth0 client.

 ### Instructions